Lingfei-He/input-recorder/README.md

 - Python 3.8 (Only test in this version, may work in older versions.)

-- Only Windows for now.
+- Only support Windows for now.